Top 16 online proofing tools for faster feedback

 Workfront is an enterprise project management tool designed to help large, multidisciplinary teams collaborate.
 While the setup can take weeks, it allows marketing teams to build strategies and launch campaigns at scale.

-Workfront is a powerful enterprise work management software, but the lengthy implementation time may not be ideal for teams looking for an agile online proofing platform.
+Workfront is a powerful enterprise work management software, but if you’re looking for an agile online proofing platform, there are better options on this list that are quicker to set up and roll out.

 Best for: